Hello! In this guide, you will find a series of details and optimizations for Endwalker Bard.

-What can happen though, is a kill time that comes ~90-110 seconds after a burst.
-In these scenarios, it’s a gain on average to aim for 2x 80 gauge Apex Arrows following your burst.
+What can happen, though, is a kill time that comes ~90-110 seconds after a burst.
+In these scenarios, it is a gain on average to aim for 2x 80 gauge Apex Arrows following your burst.

-You don’t lose out if you come up a little short, since you’d spend 45-50+ gauge at the end of a fight over a Burst Shot anyway.
-If you use an Apex at 80 and end the fight at 70, that’s no different from 100 and 50.
+You do not lose out if you come up a little short, since you would spend 45-50+ gauge at the end of a fight over a Burst Shot anyway.
+If you use an Apex at 80 and end the fight at 70 then that is no different from 100 and 50.

 The bad outcomes are coming up more than a few procs short, or getting more than 100 gauge after using the first 80.
 But 38-42 ticks + EAs (about 100s), plus or minus about ten seconds, gives you a good chance of coming out ahead.

 It is typically a gain to use Iron Jaws (IJ) one GCD early in your burst or in AP to avoid wasting a Refulgent proc.